 So you'd be forgiven if you overlooked the depth of her songwriting prowess.
 But the Smoky Mountain dynamo has written some of the most cherished tunes in country music history.
 Her songs -- out of the over 3,000 she's written -- run the gamut of love, loss, faith, the power of single women and home.
 Even on the songs she didn't write, Parton sings with such sincerity that you can't imagine them coming from anyone else.

 From a classic country kiss-off to a world class examination of jealousy and pain, here are the 15 best Dolly Parton songs, ranked.
-(You are doing yourself a favor if you go listen immediately).
+(You are doing yourself a favor if you go listen to our playlist immediately).

 15. "Dumb Blonde"